Focusing on Your Family

 Valuable Visual Skills

-Children aren’t born with the visual skills they need—they develop them over time, just like they develop the ability to walk and talk.
+Children aren’t born with the visual skills they need—they develop them over time.

 - Learning at a slower rate than their peers